llandsmeer/arbor_pycat/README.md

 Allows one to define mechanisms in python instead of NMODL or C++

 VERY experimental and full of footguns.
-Likely to break with ABI changes
+Likely to break with arbor updates.
+Makes assumptions on the pointer pack that definitely are not true.
+Only one mechanism supported for now (although that should be an easy fix).

 ## Installation